Frequently Asked Questions

 Are Greyhounds good with children?

-Many books on dog breeds describe the Greyhound as being too “high-strung” for children, which is entirely false.
 Most Greyhounds have a very quiet, calm disposition and are good with well-mannered children.
 However, any dog of any breed that has not been raised around children must be watched carefully, and all interaction between dogs and children, no matter how trustworthy the dog or the children, should be supervised by adults.
 Most Greyhounds have never seen children before leaving the track.
 Education in the unique traits of greyhounds is advisable for both your children and their friends.

-Can Greyhounds live with cats?
+Can Greyhounds live with cats or small dogs?